rails/importmap-rails/README.md

 * **Bulk operations** with `pin_all_from` where calculating hashes manually would be tedious
 * **Development workflow** where asset contents change frequently

-This behavior can be disabled by setting `integrity: false` or `integrity: nil`
+**Note:** Integrity calculation is opt-in and must be enabled with `enable_integrity!`.
+This behavior can be further controlled by setting `integrity: false` or `integrity: nil` on individual pins.

 **Important for Propshaft users:** SRI support requires Propshaft 1.2+ and you must configure the integrity hash algorithm in your application: